-- Let's introduce risk-based quality assessment in education!
+Let's introduce risk-based quality assessment in education!
 The state's responsibility is to set quality guidelines and to monitor and facilitate their implementation.
-To this end, an integrated monitoring system should be used to indicate if and when the state needs to intervene. - Let's organise our schools into networks!
+To this end, an integrated monitoring system should be used to indicate if and when the state needs to intervene.

+Let's organise our schools into networks!
 The current fragmentation of the institutional structure and its wasteful human resource management is obviously unsustainable.
 The most successful educational systems globally manage institutions that confront similar challenges and opportunities by pooling them into larger units or networks.

-▶ I. WHAT IS THE PROBLEM?
+1. WHAT IS THE PROBLEM?

-- ➤ Hungarian K-12 education is both the primary obstacle in the way of Hungary's rise and the most potent opportunity for our nation.
-It is an obstacle because no matter what social problem we look at, be it the reproduction of poverty, the mismatch between supply and demand in the labour market or the exceedingly dismal healthcare indicators - sooner or later any analysis of the underlying causes will lead back to the outdated and ineffective education system. - ▶ Rather than levelling the unequal distribution of opportunities, the Hungarian K-12 education system increases the inequalities at birth; it does not provide future workers with either the knowledge or the skills they will need in order to perform successfully once they enter the labour market; nor does it give them the essential competences to become active citizens with a proper level of civic consciousness.
-Hungarian education emphasises rote learning and stresses the importance of literacy and information rather than helping students develop their creative talents; it
+Hungarian K-12 education is both the primary obstacle in the way of Hungary's rise as well as the most potent opportunity for our nation.
+It is an obstacle because no matter what social problem we look at, be it the reproduction of poverty, the mismatch between supply and demand in the labour market or the exceedingly dismal healthcare indicators - sooner or later any analysis of the underlying causes will lead back to the outdated and ineffective education system.
+Rather than levelling the unequal distribution of opportunities, the Hungarian K-12 education system increases the inequalities at birth; it does not provide future workers with either the knowledge or the skills they will need in order to perform successfully once they enter the labour market; nor does it give them the essential competencies to become active citizens with a proper level of civic consciousness.
+Hungarian education emphasises rote learning and stresses the importance of literacy and information rather than helping students develop their creative talents; it emphases obedience over autonomous action and pushes students towards passivity and submissive acceptance instead of helping them take initiative.

-- emphasises obedience over autonomous action and pushes students towards passivity and submissive acceptance instead of helping them take initiative. - ▶ At the same time, however, education provides the best opportunity for Hungary to boost its development.
+At the same time, however, education provides the best opportunity for Hungary to boost its development.
 Past experience suggests that for small countries without a wealth of natural resources, there is only one path ahead for joining the league of the wealthier nations: by investing in their people.
-The major success stories of the 20th century have only one denominator in common: the insight that to get ahead, it is essential for the given country to invest in human resources over a sustained period that spans many years and successive terms of governments regardless of partisan control. - ➤ On account of the aging of European society, along with the increasing impact of automation and robotisation, the digitisation of the economy and the appreciation in the role of knowledge-intensive sectors, international competition will leave increasingly less room for those countries that try to get ahead by offering cheap unskilled labour.
-The winners of these transformation processes will be those nations that are capable of operating an innovation-friendly business environment.
-In the latter, well-educated and creative employees will be capable of performing high value-added labour, and above all they will also continuously adapt to the ever-changing challenges.
+The major success stories of the 20th century have only one denominator in common: the insight that to get ahead, it is essential for the given country to invest in human resources over a sustained period that spans many years and successive terms of governments regardless of partisan control.
+From all the possible investment options available today, high quality public education will yield the best return.

-- ➤ This is especially true of Hungary, where as a result of the aging of society every passing year results in a decline in the number of economically active citizens whose work supports a growing number of elderly this can only be sustainable if the decreasing share of those who are economically active goes hand in hand with a marked increase in productivity.
-That is why of all the conceivable long-term investments, a universally high-quality K-12 education promises to yield the highest returns. - ► Hungarian public K-12 education is extremely bifurcated: A lucky few receive a world-class education, while the vast majority get an education that is considerably worse than the European or regional average.
+Hungarian public K-12 education is extremely bifurcated: A lucky few receive a world-class education, while the vast majority get an education that is considerably worse than the European or regional average.
 By comparison, the typical constellation in successful European countries is that the overwhelming majority of children receive an equally high-quality education.
-Our long-term competitiveness can only be ensured if we offer all talented Hungarian individuals - regardless of their background, their place of residence or their financial circumstances - the opportunity to bring out the best in themselves. - We cannot tackle all of these problems at once but if we identify the most important points of intervention and we increasingly concentrate our resources on these areas in the coming years then we could swiftly achieve discernible improvements.
-The alternative is stagnation at best, followed by a gradual but steady decline.
+Our long-term competitiveness can only be ensured if we offer all talented Hungarian individuals - regardless of their background, their place of residence or their financial circumstances - the opportunity to bring out the best in themselves.